+Unfortunately, not every financial institutions have understood why is branding important for banks.
 Branding is a relatively new concept within the banking industry, especially if you consider that banks have been around since ancient times.
 Back in the day, and as seen in old western movies, there was only one bank in each community.
 People used it because it was there, and not because it was a preferred alternative.
 Nowadays, millions of companies around the world rely on the power of marketing and branding campaigns to differentiate themselves from their increasing number of competitors.
 Banks should be no exception.
-Unfortunately, not all banks have jumped on the branding train.

 Let’s clarify that branding doesn’t mean changing your bank’s name or designing a new logo, redoing your page or changing locations.
 Branding is all about demonstrating value and setting yourself apart from your competitors.
 Banks have always invested heavily in marketing, but surprisingly few spend much time contemplating or promoting their brand.

 With a strong branding campaign, you will gain your potential customers’ trust.
 It has been proven that customers perceive strong brands as lower risk and higher value.
 It can also fuel employee pride, reducing turnover and helping you attract top talent.